 Ambassador Christopher Hill

 Global Engagement Advisor, University of Denver; Ret.
-25th Assistant Secretary of State for East Asia and Pacific Affairs; and U.S. Ambassador to Iraq, South Korea, Poland and Macedonia
+25th Assistant Secretary of State for East Asia and Pacific Affairs; and U.S. Ambassador to Iraq, South Korea, Poland, and Macedonia

 Presenting the argument that war should not be the way ahead, Amb.
 Gallucci and Amb.
 Hill argued that the United States must continue to pursue negotiations with North Korea.
 Amb.
-Gallucci believed “not trying negotiation” would be an irrational decision for the United States to make, and that the United States would eventually come to negotiation table because “there is no good option for [the United States].”
+Gallucci believed “not trying negotiation” would be an irrational decision for the United States to make, and that the United States would eventually come to the negotiation table because “there is no good option for [the United States].”
 Amb.
-Gallucci thought that North Korea is unlikely to dispose of their nuclear weapons, but negotiations should work towards “a good deal” that improves the national security of the United States and its allies.
+Gallucci thought that North Korea is unlikely to dispose of its nuclear weapons, but negotiations should work towards “a good deal” that improves the national security of the United States and its allies.